burning-river/toronto_cafes_closure/README.md

 was obtained from the Zolo website [Zolo](https://www.zolo.ca/toronto-real-estate/commercial-for-lease).
 We scraped details including rental address and price per square feet for 644 listings in the city.
 We converted the address information to longitude and latitude information using the Geodata API.
 The rents ranged from
 $1 to $900 per square feet with an average of $34 in downtown and $21 in the rest of Toronto.
-We will later test the viability of these locations for opening new cafes.
+We will later predict the viability of these locations for opening new cafes.
 The figure below shows the available commercial listings in the city.
 <p>
 <img src="figures/rental_space.png" width="400" height="300"/>
 </p>